arron21/spiritandground-hugo/content/poetry/don-t-say-to-me-i-will-die-for-you.md

 And I think you've forgotten:

+\-

-Below the foot of the throned vipers
+Below the throned vipers feet

 There is nothing but blood,

 And you are not them.

+\-

 You say to me "I will die for you,"